Python

-Below is my implementation along with the average times to calculate the similarity for two random vectors of 640,000 floats, which, apart from SciPy, are probably far from optimal
+Below is my implementation and the average times for calculating the similarity between two random vectors of 640,000 floats.
+The full code can be found here.

 # Python